Landlord and Tenant banner

 OTS Solicitors offer a dedicated landlord and tenant litigation department, advising both landlords and tenants on their rights and forms of redress including the following:

-For a complete list of landlord and tenant matters, please take a look at our specific service pages for landlords and tenants.
+For more information about how we can help with landlord and tenant matters, please take a look at our specific service pages for landlords and tenants which you can find below.

 To speak to our team in London, please call now on 0203 959 9123 or use our simple online enquiries form.